Fibre Broadband on Coll

 Check availability (Check about half way down the page with your postcode => then select your property)

-At the moment only those actually in Arinagour (with postcodes PA78 6SY, 6SZ, 6TA) can apply for FTTC broadband but this will hopefully change.
+At the moment only those actually in Arinagour (with postcodes PA78 6SY, 6SZ, 6TA) and those closer to the village in PA78 6TE can apply for FTTC broadband.
 Unfortunately, anyone living a good distance out with the village may only see a minimal/insignificant speed increase for their larger bills ! and - you can only find out for sure once you've signed up, and paid, for the upgrade.

 In addition, not all the 'TV advertised Fibre broadband suppliers' can supply FTTC broadband.
 Virgin Media, for example, cannot !
 A list of those able to provide you with FTTC broadband can be found here.

 Once you've decided you want the extra speed this is the process...

 - Upgrade your existing 'deal' or strike up a new 'deal' with your chosen ISP (Internet Service Provider) .